The creative person is never short on ideas. We produce ideas like Hershey’s produces kisses.

 But when it comes to time?
 Now there’s something we always seem short on.

 But then one day I had as close to what could be considered an epiphany as I’d ever had before.
-It was a few years ago now and it hit me so profoundly that it literally changed my whole outlook on life and what was possibly for it in that moment…we all have 24 hours is a day.
-I know, I know – it’s a bit concerning that this was news to me.
+It was a few years ago now and it hit me so profoundly that it literally changed my whole outlook on life and what was possible for mine, all in that moment.
+The groundbreaking concept: we all have 24 hours is a day.
+I know, I know — it’s a bit concerning that this was news to me.
 But it was actually the context in which I framed this fact that profoundly changed my life.

-But this time I felt as thought the sentence was saying…we all have the same 24 hours in a day.
-Oprah, The President and even YOU.
+But this time I felt as though the sentence was saying: We all have the same 24 hours in a day.
+Oprah, The President, and even YOU.

-None of us are just photographers or creatives or business owners.
+None of us are just creatives or business owners.
 We are mothers and wives, girlfriends and sisters.
-We are needed in capacities that far extend what we do with our hands…
+We are needed in capacities that far extend what we do within our businesses.

-I made a conscientious choice to be more fully engaged in the rest of my life.
+In that moment, I made a conscious choice to be more fully engaged in the rest of my life.
 Here’s how it was done.

 1. SCHEDULES & CURFEWS.